jeremy-miller/clojure-life/README.md

 ## Usage
 To interact with the Life game, follow the steps below.

-*NOTE: This game has only been tested using OpenJDK 1.8 on Ubuntu 16.10.*
+*NOTE: This game has only been tested on Ubuntu 16.10.*

 ### Prerequisites
 - [Docker](https://docs.docker.com/engine/installation/linux/ubuntu/)